inconshreveable/go-update/README.md

 - Support for updating arbitrary files

 ## [equinox.io](https://equinox.io)
-go-update provides the primitives for building self-updating applications, but there a number of other challenges involved in a complete updating solution such as hosting, code signing, update channels, gradual rollout, dynamically computing binary patches, tracking update metrics like versions and failures, plus more.
+go-update provides the primitives for building self-updating applications, but there a number of other pieces involved in a complete updating solution such as hosting, code signing, update channels, gradual rollout, dynamically computing binary patches, tracking update metrics, etc.

-I provide this service, a complete solution, free for open source projects, at [equinox.io](https://equinox.io).
+[equinox.io](https://equinox.io) is a provider of that complete solution.

 ## License
 Apache